vectara/vectara-docs/www/docs/learn/select-ideal-indexing-api.md

 includes preconfigured templates that enable you to pull data from many popular data sources such as websites and RSS feeds.

-## Data Ingestion Methods with Indexing APIs
+## Data Ingestion with the Indexing APIs

 Selecting the ideal Indexing API for your application can significantly impact the effectiveness of integrating Vectara’s search functionalities into your